 Glass Igloo Prices in Finland

-Glass igloo prices in Finland are around 550 euros and up per night in all resorts.
+During the peak season, glass igloo prices in Finland are around 550 euros and up per night in all resorts.
 As this is a new style of accommodation, the service and facility levels differ between resorts.

 It’s important to remember, that in many cases, the price reflects more the uniqueness of the experience than the luxuriousness of the stay.

 You have the ever-changing, breathtakingly beautiful nature and light conditions to admire in a secluded, peaceful place.

 When it comes to glass igloss and winter, it’s almost impossible to score a “cheap deal”.
 The demand is just too high.
 But, if you will visit Lapland in October when the aurora season starts, you can stay in glass igloo sometimes for less than 100 euros/night!